wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 The system capacity can be determined as the maximum ipc when the system is in a balanced case.
 Note that the balanced case is not an exact ipc value, but rather, a range of ipc values that achieves stable latencies.

+By carefully analyzing the performance breakdown, the paper also concludes that the major factor that affects latency is the queuing delay and container cold start overhead.
+The former is a natural consequence of local buffering of requests before the previous one completes, and the latter is further affected by the status of containers in the worker node (paused and unpaused, for example).